A Global Anthem Reclaiming Power Over Domestic Violence. Raising Awareness while Raising the Roof!

 Special Thanks: Tanya & Denise Brown

-Thank You for your cameo in I Remember Nicole music video: Toi Lei, Michelle Jubilee Gonzalez, Sweet Baby J’ai, Lindsey Lee, Felicia Lester, Pauley Perrette, Koi Sojer & Toi Sojer
+Thank You!
+Music video cameos: Tanya Brown, Toi Lei, Michelle Jubilee Gonzalez, Sweet Baby J’ai, Lindsey Lee, Felicia Lester, Pauley Perrette, Koi Sojer & Toi Sojer

 Thank You!
 John Erickson, Rebecca Johnson Leclair, Annie Lane, Graham McClusky, Rayzor Opmanis, Tracey Anarella, Marie Cartier, Anne Davis & Sam O'Neil, Deb Balzer, Suzanne Taylor, James Wen, Diane Abbitt & Bernadette Abbruzze, Carole Dean, Ellen Gerstein, Hilari Scarl